Sanctacaris

-Etymology
+Discovery and etymology

+Unlike most other Burgess forms, Sanctacaris is not present in Charles Walcott's 1909 quarry and was discovered at a different level by Desmond Collins in 1980–1981.
 The generic name "Sanctacaris " is a compound of the Latin words "sanctus" (saint or sacred) and "caris" (meaning crab or shrimp, a common suffix used in aquatic arthropods).
 The specific name of the type species "uncata " means "claws" in Latin and is named after the claw-shaped appendages on the head of this species.
 The name "saint claws" refers to Santa Claus, which was the field name used to refer to Sanctacaris.